redrum-llik/TeamCity-Terraform-Plugin/README.md

 **Create if not found**: if the specified workspace was not found, try to create it instead.

 ## Command Parameters

-**Version**: select the Terraform version choice logic:

-* Auto-detect: use the automatically detected version on the agent side;
-* Fetch with tfenv: specify an exact version to be fetched on the agent side, or leave blank for the `tfenv` auto-detection logic.

 **Command**: select the Terraform command: